AarKro/zugli/PROJECT_BRIEF.md

 ### 3.3 mDNS / how the user reaches the page

-After joining home WiFi the device should advertise mDNS (via the **`edge-mdns`** crate) so the user can browse to a name instead of hunting for an IP. **Use an ASCII hostname** — `zugli.local` — because the `ü` in "Zügli" would require punycode (`xn--zgly-…`) in mDNS and is unreliable across phones.
-Because mDNS can be flaky on some phones/networks, the device also **renders its current IP (and `zugli.local`) on the LED panel whenever it has joined WiFi but has no connection selected yet** (see §7.7) — that is how the user discovers the fallback address.
+After joining home WiFi the device advertises mDNS so the user can browse to a name instead of hunting for an IP.
+The responder (`src/mdns.rs`, spawned in STA mode) joins the `224.0.0.251:5353` multicast group, sends a couple of unsolicited announcements, and answers `A` queries for `zugli.local` with the device's live DHCP address. **The hostname is ASCII** — `zugli.local` — because the `ü` in "Zügli" would require punycode (`xn--zgly-…`) in mDNS and is unreliable across phones.
+Because mDNS can still be flaky on some phones/networks, the device also **renders its current IP on the LED panel whenever it has joined WiFi but has no connection selected yet** (see §7.7) — that is how the user discovers the fallback address.
 The captive-portal success screen tells the user to try `zugli.local` first and to check the device's screen for its IP if that fails.

-> **As built: mDNS is implemented** by a small custom responder (`src/mdns.rs`, spawned in
-> STA mode), **not** the `edge-mdns` crate.
-It joins the `224.0.0.251:5353` multicast
-> group, sends a couple of unsolicited announcements, and answers `A` queries for
-> `zugli.local` with the device's live DHCP address — so `http://zugli.local` resolves on
-> the home network.
-The on-panel IP (§7.7) stays as the fallback for phones/networks where
-> mDNS is flaky.

 ---